cajunjoel/agendav-docker/README.md

 Since this image only carries a front-end for CalDAV, there's no provision for persistency.
 Running agendav statelessly has no drawbacks since agendav itself is not customizable.

-Standard `debian` base image is used.
+Standard `debian bullseye` base image is used.
 The build is not optimized for size or compilation time.

+## Cajunjoel mods

+* Mysql is no longer built in.
+* PHP is upgraded to 7
+* Debian Bullseye, not Buster
+* Added DB Host environment variable

 ## Supported tags